andySigler/nodela/README.md

  	- Recognizes Vias
  - Jog the mills's head to select the cut's origin

-This version must be run on a Window's PC, with the MDX-15/20 drivers already installed.
-Using the Modela without any drivers requires further research.
-Please contact me if you have any helpful information on this.

 #####What nodela does NOT do

  - Does NOT mill Routes